thzandvl/microhack-sap-data/DataFlowConfig.md

 ## Select the data to extract
-Create an Integration DataSet based on the previously created `Linked Service`.
+Create an Integration DataSet based on the Linked Service: `S4DCLNT100`

-This dataset will act as the source.
+This dataset will act as the `source` in our pipeline.
 * Switch to the `Data` View
 * Select the `Linked` Tab.
 <img src="images/synapsews/LinkedTab.jpg>